DHBW-FN-TIT20/Lost/.github/CONTRIBUTING.md

 - [Collaborating with pull requests](https://docs.github.com/en/github/collaborating-with-pull-requests)

 ## We Develop with Github
-We use github to host code, track issues and feature requests, as well as accept pull request
+We use github to host code, track issues and feature requests, as well as accept pull request.
 ## Report bugs using Github's issues
 We use Github issues to track public bugs.
 Report a bug by opening a new issue.
 **Great Bug Reports** tend to have:
-- A quick summary that describes the bug in it's core
+- A quick summary that describes the bug in it's core.
 - Steps to reproduce
     - Be specific!
     - Give sample code if you can.
-- What you expected to happen
+- Describe the output, which you expected the program to give.
-- What actually happens
+- Describe the actual output of the program.
 - Useful notes (possibly including why you think this might be happening, what you've already tried, etc.)
 ## Use a Consistent Coding Style
 - 2 spaces for indentation rather than tabs